UPPMAX/uppmax_intro_day_1/docs/sessions/use_terminal.md

     See [this YouTube video that shows the solution of these exercises](https://youtu.be/FO-jb7-H0xs)

-It is assumed you are logged in to the console environment of Rackham with a terminal.
+It is assumed you are logged in to the console environment of Pelle with a terminal.
 In case you did not get this to work, login via the remote desktop website and start a terminal there.